ThePillenwerfer/PrettyFox/README.md

 A secondary function is to remove things I'll never click which makes the things I do use easier to find.
 Besides that there are various miscellaneous tweaks.

 I use the [Activist — Balanced](https://addons.mozilla.org/en-GB/firefox/addon/activist-balanced_/) theme so Icons may not show very well against others.
 Colours can be changed by opening the relevant .svg file in a text editor and changing the fill, ie if something is white and you want it black change `fill:#ffffff` to `fill:#000000`.
+FireFox will need restarting for such changes to take effect.

 As well as the usual `toolkit.legacyUserProfileCustomizations.stylesheets` needing to be set to **`true`** in `about:config` or `user.js` `svg.context-properties.content.enabled` needs to be **`true`** as well.